thaiquangphat/ml-pupils/README.md

 ### Genetic Algorithm

 The genetic algorithm plays as an optimizer to optimize the performance of the DynamicNN.
 This optimization is based on randomly growing or shrinking the architecture of the DynamicNN, changing the activation function or finding another suitable value for learning rate.
 All of these things are handled by class **GAOptimizer**.

+### **Performance Metrics**

+- **Fitness**: 0.9483
+- **Final Test Accuracy**: 0.9860

+### **Observations & Issues**

+- With a fitness score of 0.9483 and a final test accuracy of 98.60%, the ANN, guided by GA, can effectively learn meaningful feature representations and achieve superior classification performance.
+- The training loss values, which progressively decrease across epochs, suggest stable and efficient learning

+### **Use case fit conclusion**

+The Genetic Algorithm (GA)-optimized Artificial Neural Network (ANN) demonstrates strong effectiveness in brain tumor MRI classification by dynamically evolving an optimal network topology.
+By systematically optimizing key parameters such as layer depth, neuron distribution, and activation functions, the GA enables the ANN to efficiently learn complex spatial patterns inherent in MRI images.
+The model’s high test accuracy and stable learning process indicate its robustness, making it well-suited for high-stakes medical applications where precision is critical.

 For more details about implementation, please visit this [link](genetic_algorithm/Main.ipynb)